 Direct producers SHALL emit ruleId.

 Not all existing analysis tools emit the equivalent of a ruleId in their output.
 A SARIF converter which converts the output of such an analysis tool to the SARIF format SHALL NOT set ruleId, and in particular, it SHALL NOT attempt to synthesize it from other information available in the original analysis tool's output.

-Some tools define multiple rules with the same id.
-If there is more than one rule with the desired id, and if the containing run object (§3.12) contains a resources.rules property (§3.12.15, §3.37.3), then instead of containing the rule id, ruleId SHALL contain a string that equals one of the property names in resources.rules.
-To improve the readability of the log file, this property name SHOULD be formed by appending a suffix to the rule id.
-In this case, the "id" property (§3.38.3) of the specified rule object (§3.38) SHALL contains the actual rule id.
+ruleIndex property

+If ruleId (§3.21.5) is present, the result object SHOULD contain a property named ruleIndex whose value is a non-negative integer that specifies the index of the relevant rule object (§3.38) in resources.rules or in an external resource file (see §3.10.6.4).
+If this property is absent, it SHALL default to -1.

+NOTE: If ruleIndex is absent, a SARIF consumer will not be able to locate metadata for the rule without traversing the resources.rules array searching for a rule whose id property (§3.38.3) matches ruleId.
+Even that will not work if multiple rules have the same id, which does happen for some tools.

-EXAMPLE 2: In this example, there is more than one rule with id CA1711.The SARIF producer sets ruleId to a value that specifies which of the rules with that id is meant.
-That value is formed by appending the suffix "-1" to the rule id.
-The rule id is specified by resources.rules["CA1711-1"].id, which evaluates to "CA1711".
+EXAMPLE: In this example, there is more than one rule with id CA1711. ruleIndex uniquely specifies the relevant rule, whether or not there are multiple rules with the same id.

 { # A run object (§3.12).